fenago/datascience-machine-learning/labs/lab_3.md

 If you want to go and play around with different values to see what effects it has, that's a good way to get an intuitive sense of how those shape parameters work on the probability mass function.

-Lastly, the other distribution function you might hear about is a Poisson probability mass function, and this has a very specific application.
-It looks a lot like a normal distribution, but it's a little bit different.

-The idea here is, if you have some information about the average number of things that happen in a given time period, this probability mass function can give you a way to predict the odds of getting another value instead, on a given future day.

-As an example, let's say I have a website, and on average I get 500 visitors per day.
+Let's say I have a website, and on average I get 500 visitors per day.
 I can use the Poisson probability mass function to estimate the probability of seeing some other value on a specific day.
 For example, with my average of 500 visitors per day, what's the odds of seeing 550 visitors on a given day?
 That's what a Poisson probability mass function can give you take a look at the following code:

 ```
 from scipy.stats import poisson